DrEmpiricism/ConvertTo-PfW/Executable/README.md

 - If an ISO is supplied, it will mount the ISO, copy the Install.WIM to a temporary directory, then dismount the ISO.
 - Detects the Windows 10 Home index image within the WIM.
 - Changes the WIM's Edition ID to Windows 10 Pro for Workstations.
-- Converts the WIM's default XML values to Windows 10 Pro for Workstations specific values.
+- Accesses the WIM's XML metadata and converts the default XML values to Windows 10 Pro for Workstations specific values.
-- Generates a Windows 10 Pro for Workstations EI.CFG
+- Generates a Windows 10 Pro for Workstations EI.CFG.
-- Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop.
+- Allows for ESD final image compression.

 # Requirements
 - Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index).